rohithasrk/Basic-Python-Exercises/README.md

-Some basic exercises done while learning and revising python syntax.
+###Some basic exercises done while learning and revising python syntax.

+You'll find some of them directly from 'Learn Python the Hard Way' - Zed Shaw.